quanb-duy/quanb-duy.github.io/README.md

 Features
 Hamburger Menu:
 The navigation menu is accessible via a hamburger icon.
-Clicking the icon reveals a full-screen menu with links to different sections of the page.
+Clicking the icon reveals a full-screen menu.

 Responsive Design:
 The entire page layout adapts to different screen sizes (mobile, tablet, desktop).